 Thank God she pulled this one off without a problem but in the future you might want to lead others into shooting weapons with a weapon that might be more appropriate to start a youngster off with.

-shes gonna get more work.
-The lead sled is nice to use with new shooters, eliminates any pain the shooter might feel due to holding it wrong.
-Her father was dumb enough to tell her to shoot it off hand.
-I suggested the lead sled.
+The lead sled is nice to use with new shooters, eliminates any pain the shooter might feel due to holding it wrong..

 nope I can't start any videos in FG's listing.
 I see them all.
 Does this require a subscription or something?
 My son-in-law is coming for dinner so he's pretty good with computers so I should be good to go in an hour or so.
 There's no (start icon) when I click on the site.
 I know sounds pretty lame but like I said not very good with this darn thing.
 I see now, my daughter has a sign in log to u-tube so I just need her password I guess???